gaultier/blog/sha.md

 It's important to note that to reduce third-party dependencies, the SHA1 code is vendored in the source tree and comes from OpenBSD.
 It is plain C code, not using SIMD or such.
 It's good because I can read it and understand it.

-I untertained depending on OpenSSL or such, but it feels wasteful to pull in such a hugh amount of code just for SHA1.
+I entertained depending on OpenSSL or such, but it feels wasteful to pull in such a huge amount of code just for SHA1.
 And building OpenSSL ourselves, to tweak the build flags, means depending on Perl (and Go, in the case of aws-lc).
 And now I need to pick between OpenSSL, LibreSSL, BoringSSL, aws-lc, etc. And upgrade it when the weekly security vulnerability gets announced.
 I don't want any of it, if I can help it.
 Also I want to understand from top to bottom what code I depend on.

 For a while, due to this slowness, I simply gave up using a debug build, instead I use minimal optimizations (`-O1`) with Adress Sanitizer (a.k.a Address Sanitizer).
-It was much faster, but lots of functions and variables got optimized away, and the debugging experience was thus subpar.
+It was much faster, but lots of functions and variables got optimized away, and the debugging experience was thus sub par.
 I needed to make my debug + Address Sanitizer build viable.
 The debug build without Address Sanitizer is much faster: the startup 'only' takes around 2 seconds.
 But Address Sanitizer is very valuable, I want to be able to use it!
 And 2 seconds is still too long.
 Reducing the iteration cycle is often the deciding factor for software quality in my experience.

 What's vexing is that from first principles, we know it could/should be much, much faster: